 Another thing you can do is to pull the elements you most like from a number of different speeches.
 Perhaps you like the opening of one speech and the ending of another, for example.
 Below are some additional sample speeches to add to the selection of speeches above.

 - Funny Intro for Student Council Speeches helps you begin your speech on a light note.

 - Funny Speech Examples for Kids helps you inject some humor into your speaking.

 - Student Council Speech for Treasurer offers an example of a treasurer speech.

 Below is an example of a funny student council speech.
 The young lady, Daisy Thomas, doesn't mind poking fun at her school or herself, but it's all good-natured and you can tell she cares about her school.
 It's a short speech but follows the format of who she is, what she's running for, what she believes in, what she will do for the school and asking for her fellow students' votes.

 While there are certain traits and promises the student body expects from every candidate's speech, they want to choose one person who stands out from the crowd.
+Even if you are running for a smaller position such as a PR officer or sergeant-at-arms, you may need to make a great speech as well in order to get elected.
 Make your speech the most memorable one in the room with these tricks and tips.

 - Grab a thesaurus and look for synonyms of common words used to describe the position you're running for.
 When all the other secretarial candidates talk about their attention to detail, you can use words like meticulous or assiduous to sound different.